 Business description

 The function translates an MX SettlementMethod and MX SettlementAccount to an MT PartyIdentifier.
-The MX account typed CashAccount38 contains a mandatory account identification element and optional account type, currency and name elements.
+The MX account typed CashAccount38 or CashAccount40contains a mandatory account identification element and optional account type, currency and name elements.
 This function translates the MX account identification.
 Type, Currency and Name elements are truncated.

 Format